Altice Dominicana S.A.

 Altice Dominicana, S.A., formerly known as Tricom, is the second largest landline service provider in the Dominican Republic.
-Since 2013 is part of the French Netherlands-based Altice Europe N.V.
+Since 2013, it is part of the French Netherlands-based Altice.
 It owns and operates a major HDTV Cable TV service (which also operated under its former names "Telecable Nacional" and "Tricom") along with landline and wireless voice services.
-Its ISP branch offers residential bandwidth with speeds up to 200 Mbit/s and is also a national mobile network operator.
+Its ISP branch offers residential bandwidth with speeds up to 300 Mbit/s and is also a national mobile network operator.

 Background

 In 1988, Zona Franca de San Isidro spawned San Isidro Teleport, which was later renamed Tricom.
 In 1990, the company had reached an agreement with the Dominican Republic to provide communications services nationwide.